In this article

 Building credit

 Credit is often the biggest barrier to securing traditional loans.
 Not only does Ramp help you access business credit sooner through innovative underwriting techniques, but the built-in expense management system keeps you on top of your payments and helps you build your credit even further.
-As an added bonus, you’ll get 1.5% cashback on bill paid using your Ramp card.
+As an added bonus, you’ll save an average of 5% on purchases made using your Ramp card.

 When you’re ready to apply for other types of funding, you’ll be confident in your finances—and so will your lender.
 Learn more about Ramp today.